21varun12/stockup-template/README.md

   * Integrate components for better app experience

 * Collaborate with others to make a shopping list, with smart prediction using machine learning based on previously bought items

+# Tech Stack
+1. Flutter
+2. Tensorflow
+3. Python
+4. OpenCV
+5. Firebase
+6. Beautiful Soup

+# Our Qualifications

+1. CCA where we use computer vision to detect and recognize moving robots from other teams in realtime and put a bounding box around them
+* Image processing using openCV
+* Object detection models
+* Object tracking
+* Training models using pre-trained models and custom datasets

+2. Libraries we’ve worked with before:
+* Tensorflow
+* Matplotlib, Seaborn
+* openCV
+* NumPy, pandas

+3. Languages we’ve worked on before:
+* Python
+* Java
+* Javascript, HTML, CSS
+* C/C++
+* Now some dart for Flutter

+4. Hackathons we’ve participated:
+* iNTUition v7.0 (2021)
+  * Built an internal database through scraping of tables and make a simple search engine to match user inputs and a simple histogram to visualize search frequencies.
+  * Built a web extension that allows users to control video playback on youtube using simple gestures like pinch scrolling, pinch to pause and play
+* NUS Data Science Competition 2020
+  * Recognize handwriting and count valid acumen (chips) from images.
+Classical and deep learning methods allowed.
+* AWS Build On, Singapore 2020 (Semi-finalist)
+  * Built a prototype of a mobile app that gamifies exercise in a similar manner to how pokemon go works.
+Teams can meetup and participate in walkathons to find virtual treasure scattered across various locations in Singapore.
+Easily track fitness goals, compete with friends and claim rewards through government incentives like the HPB National Steps Challenge

+# Though we aren't too familiar with the rest, we love to learn and build something awesome!

+## Thanks for reading all the way to the end.
+Feel free to contact us at our telegram ids or emails.
+Looking forward to hearing from you soon!